 - 1. If the monitor is not already on, press the power button to turn on the monitor. - 2.
-Press the Menu button or, if you are using the OSD controller, press the center of the OSD controller. - 3.
+Press the Menu button. - 3.
 Use the three function buttons to navigate, select, and adjust the menu choices.
 The on-screen button labels vary, depending on which menu or submenu is active.